hb248/pungeonshndpragons/README.md

 ## Installation / Setup
 1. Clone or download this repository
-2. Import the `.sql` schema into your MySQL/MariaDB database
+2. Import the `database.sql` schema into your MySQL/MariaDB database
-3. Update config file with database credentials
+3. Update the config.inc file with your database credentials
 4. Deploy the PHP backend to a server (Apache / Nginx / etc.)
 5. Open the frontend in your browser and login / register